zenml-io/zenml/README.md

 # 🎮 Features
 ZenML is actively under development.
-Here are some of the most prominent features.
+Here are 9 most prominent features as of the current release.
 Read more about features [here](https://zenml.io/features).

 ![All features in ZenML.](docs/book/assets/features.png)